 “I didn’t even realize that I was somebody on the left.
 I was just a lanky farm boy from Minnesota who was drinking it all in and realizing a lot of hypocrisy, a lot of people not living up to what they said they were for,” Rensenbrink said.
 “I felt gradually over the years, the goals and ideals of the founding fathers and the republic were betrayed again and again.
 And I still think that’s true.
 You’ve got a [political system] that gets worse and worse.”

 Rensenbrink was outspoken about political issues throughout his academic career.
-When teaching at Williams, he was denied tenure because of his political leaning.
+When teaching at Williams, he was denied tenure because of his political leanings.
 When he inquired further about why he was not welcome back, the president of the college told him it was because he “wouldn’t run in harness.”

 After Williams, Rensenbrink brought his radical ideas with him to Bowdoin.
-He remembers fondly the series of student and faculty strikes at Bowdoin in protest of the Vietnam War and said that while Bowdoin has never had the most radical student body, he was able to find students that were energized and demanding of change.
+He remembers fondly the series of student and faculty strikes at Bowdoin in protest of the Vietnam War and said that while Bowdoin has never had the most radical student body, he was always able to find students that were energized and demanding of change.

 “During the ’60s and ’70s the student body broke down into three different segments: those who were solidly with the establishment, those who were anti-establishment and were more progressive and then the many in between,” he said.
 “And so the third that was really hooked on progressive ideas and values and [were] committed to shaking things up.
 They liked me.”